Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

-- This association may have led to his seeking out other services from a gypsy woman.
+- This association may have led to his seeking other services from a gypsy woman.

 - She may have become pregnant and never revealed to Earnshaw that he'd fathered a child.
-If he was a client, she may have feared he would have either taken her child from her or he would have stopped paying for her services.
+If he was a client, she may have feared he would have either taken her child from her or stopped paying for her services.

 - Heathcliff may have recognized Mr. Earnshaw as a visitor to the camp, so he wouldn't have been afraid of him.